Oliver's Cornwall

 Wheal Martyn working pit - one of the smaller pits

 UPDATE AUGUST 2010: I wrote the above a few years ago.
-To be perfectrly fair, now that I am again walking the Clay Trails, I am finding more cyclists on them than before.
+To be perfectly fair, now that I have again walked the Clay Trails, I have found more cyclists on them than before.
 Pentewan to St. Austell is fairly well used though I saw few between St. Austell and Wheal Martyn On the other hand, when I walked Wheal Martyn to Eden and Bugle to Eden on a sunny Bank Holidy Saturday at the end of August 2010, I counted a total 7 cyclists, not many for 11 miles of trail.
+So, I retain my doubts about the Clay Trails.

 Return to top